abhyamgupta123/Unzipper/README.md

 >Steps wil  l be same as Installation steps process only the file will be different.

 To completely remove the Utility:-
-- Clone this repo at desied place and go to this directory.
+- Clone this repo at desired place and go to this directory.
   ```
   $ git clone https://github.com/abhyamgupta123/Unzipper
   $ cd Unzipper